rafed/devra/content/posts/LINUX/ssh tips to remember/index.md

 $ ssh the_user@10.100.1.10 -p 2222
 ```

-After executing, you'll be asked for password, enter it and boom!
-You are now connected.
+After executing, you'll be asked for a password, enter it and boom!
+You are now connected to the remote.

 ## Passwordless SSH